Sharp Fuss-Catalan thresholds in graph bootstrap percolation: Sharp lower bound

 Finally, we now turn to the lower bound in Theorem \ref{T_pc}.

 \begin{proposition}[Sharp lower bound] Fix $r\ge5$ and let $\eps>0$.
 Put

 and fix $e\in E(K_n)$.
 Then, with high probability, $e\notin E(\langle\cG_{n,p}\rangle_{K_r})$. \end{proposition}

 To prove this result, we build on the arguments of Section \ref{S_LBuptoC}.
-A closer inspection of those arguments reveals why they fall short of establishing a sharp lower bound.
-The issue is that, in bounding the number of WGs of a given size and cost, we relied on the estimate $A^x$ for the number of TCs with $x$ unlabeled vertices (see Lemma \ref{L_ubWs}).
-Here $A>0$ is a constant strictly larger than $\gamma$ --- the exponential growth rate of TWGs --- since there are exponentially more TCs than TWGs.
-To refine this approach, we must control the TCs that actually arise in the tree decomposition of a WG of small cost, and show that they are nearly TWGs.
-In this section, we achieve this by a detailed analysis of the spread of IntR steps within compromised tree components.
-Ultimately, we prove that the number of target edges such TCs can have is bounded, up to a constant factor, by the cost of the WG.
+A closer inspection of those arguments reveals why they fall short of establishing a sharp lower bound: The main issue is that, in bounding the number of WGs of a given size and cost, we relied on the estimate $A^x$ for the number of TCs with $x$ unlabeled vertices (see Lemma \ref{L_ubWs}).
+However, $A>0$ is a constant {\it strictly} larger than $\gamma$ (the exponential growth rate of TWGs) since there are exponentially more TCs than TWGs.

+To refine this approach, we must control the TCs that actually arise in the tree decomposition of a WG of {\it small} cost, and show that they are {\it nearly} TWGs.
+In this section, we achieve this by a detailed analysis of the spread of IntR steps within compromised tree components (i.e., those that have interacted with costly steps).
+Ultimately, we will prove that the number of target edges (a natural proxy for complexity) that a tree part of a WG can have is bounded, up to a constant factor, by the total cost of the WG.